Border control measures for COVID-19 when entering New Zealand. This includes information on managed isolation and quarantine.

 Before leaving the facility, we'll do a final health check for every person.
 This is to confirm they have:

 - no COVID-19 symptoms

-- a temperature below 38 degrees celsius.
+- a temperature below 38 degrees Celsius

-In exceptional circumstances, you may be eligible for an exemption from managed isolation.
+In very exceptional circumstances, you may be eligible for an exemption from managed isolation.
 For most cases, if you're granted an exemption, you must still: